gbif/ipt/BestPracticesSamplingEventData.md

 **Explanation**

-_Abra ovata_ A total of 57 individuals from 0.04 square meters were obtained in sampling event IA1.
+**_Abra ovata_** : A total of 57 individuals from 0.04 square meters were obtained in sampling event IA1.

 Each event can also have measurements or facts associated with it, e.g., environmental measurements like sediment temperature and redox potential (Eh).